notslang/jade-book/views/_ch4.md

 ------------------------
 **ProTip**
-Switches don’t work.
+Switches don't work.
 Use the `case` statement that is explained in the next section.

 ------------------------